 George Washington was instrumental in passing Jay’s Treaty.
-He threw all his clout and political might to convince the public that the treaty was in the United States’ best interests.
+He threw all his political might to convince the public that the treaty was in the United States’ best interests.2

 Although he did not see it necessarily as a favorable treaty for the US, it was the best the nation could hope for given the situation and avoiding was with Britain was of utmost importance.